Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Results

 \subsection{\ion{O}{6} as a Tracer of Virial Temperature Material}

 Column densities of \ion{O}{6} are calculated using the analysis software Pynbody \citep{pynbody}.
 Oxygen enrichment from supernovae and winds is traced throughout the integration of the simulation and ionization states are calculated during post-processing, assuming optically thin conditions, a \cite{Haardt2012} ultraviolet radiation field at $z$ = 0, and collisional ionization equilibrium.
 Recent papers have raised concerns that this UV background is too weak \citep{Kollmeier2014,Shull2015}.
-However, as the \ion{O}{6} in our simulations is predominantly collisionally ionized, our choice of UV background does not affect our results.
+However, as we will soon demonstrate, the \ion{O}{6} in our simulations is predominantly collisionally ionized, so our choice of UV background does not affect our results.
 We use the CLOUDY software package \citep{Stinson2012,Ferland2013} to create models with varying temperature, density, and redshift to determine \ion{O}{6} fractions for all the gas in each simulated galaxy.
-Figure \ref{fig-ROM_GMs_NOvi} shows the column densities of \ion{O}{6} as a function of radius for our 52 R25 MW-mass galaxies.
-Red and blue lines describe quenched and star forming galaxies within the R25 sample, respectively.
+Figure \ref{fig-ROM_GMs_NOvi} shows the column densities of \ion{O}{6} as a function of radius for our 39 R25 MW-mass galaxies.
+Red and grey solid lines represent the column densities of quenched and star forming galaxies within the R25 sample, respectively.
 The COS-Halos dataset is plotted on top in black, with red squares and blue circles distinguishing between elliptical and spiral galaxies.
 Upper limits are designated with arrows and unfilled markers.
+The column densities of \ion{o}{6} for the four zoom-in GM galaxies are shown in solid black lines.

 Figure \ref{fig-ROM_GMs_NOvi} shows that our simulations reliably reproduce the column densities of \ion{O}{6} in the CGM.
+While this agreement is a substantial improvement over previous simulations, which significantly underpredict NOVI, we stress that the lack of high temperature metal-line cooling in our simulations could be artificially boosting \ion{O}{6} abundances.
+However, given that the inclusion of high temperature metal cooling would only decrease the cooling time of gas by a factor of $\sim$ 2 at temperatures and metallicities relevant to this study \citep{Shen2010}, it is unlikely to be the dominant effect in setting N$_{\rm OVI}$, particularly when compared to AGN and halo mass, which we demonstrate can change NOVI by factors of 10 or more.
 We see this in both the R25 galaxies, which in addition to providing evidence for this initial result also gives cosmological credence to our suite of GM galaxies, and our four GM galaxies that include BH physics.
-Most significantly, we note that \textit{the column densities of \ion{O}{6} in the CGMs of these galaxies does not depend on the assembly history of the galaxy.} All of our galaxies well match the \ion{O}{6} observations despite their differing assembly histories.
+Most significantly, we note that \textit{the column densities of \ion{O}{6} in the CGM of these galaxies does not depend on the assembly history of the galaxy.} All of our galaxies well match the \ion{O}{6} observations despite their differing assembly histories.